urbanityllc/axthe/docs/README.md

 ### Starter app
 If you are already familiar with AXthe, you can download a starter app, that includes the Caddyfile to setup the http server and includes both environments:
-- http://github.com/axthe/axthe/releases (or http://github.com/axthe/axthe and click Code/Download ZIP)
+- http://github.com/axthe/axthe/releases (or BETTER, for latest: http://github.com/axthe/axthe and click Code/Download ZIP)
 Unzip.
 In my1SSRapp folder rename file envEx to ```.env```.
 Running ```d.sh``` should start your SSR app :-).